COVID-19 pandemic in Newfoundland and Labrador: Burin Peninsula COVID-19 (Delta Variant) Outbreak

 On October 20, 2021, health officials announced a cluster of cases in the Marystown area on the Burin Peninsula.
 Since then, the investigation into the source has been ongoing.
 Prior to the announcement, on October 19, 2021, Newfoundland and Labrador's Acting Chief Medical Officer of Health Dr. Rosann Seviour announced that four schools were involved in the recently announced cases.
 The schools involved are Bayview Academy in St. George's, Heritage Collegiate in Lethbridge, Anthony Paddon Elementary in Musgravetown, and Sacred Heart Academy in Marystown.

 On October 22, 2021, Chief Medical Officer of Health Dr. Janice Fitzgerald held a media briefing to announce 30 new COVID-19 cases.
 She also confirmed that the recently announced cases on the Burin Peninsula, specifically in Marystown, is now forming into a new cluster.
 As of the same date, there were 25 confirmed cases in the Marystown region, with 22 of those cases involving school-aged children.
 As a result, Dr. Fitzgerald announced that communities in the Marystown and Burin areas will move to Alert Level 3 effective 12:01am on Saturday, October 23, 2021.
 The communities affected are: Red Fox Harbour south to Epworth-Grand Salmonier including Rock Harbour, Spanish Room, Beau Bois, Marystown, Burin, Lewin's Cove, Jean de Baie, Fox Cove-Mortier, Frenchman's Cove and Garnish.

 On October 25, 2021, Public Health officials announced 36 new COVID-19 cases, eight recoveries and no deaths.
 Out of the 36 new cases, 35 of them were connected to the Marystown cluster, and included 23 cases in those under the age of 20.
 Marystown mayor Brian Keating announced on VOCM Morning Show on October 25, 2021, that there are now 58 cases linked to the cluster.
 Later that day, Public Health officials confirmed this number in a news release.

-Fifteen of the 20 new cases reported on October 27, 2021, were associated with this cluster.

 As of November 5, 2021, 83 cases have been linked to the Marystown cluster.

 Also on November 5, 2021, health officials announced that all towns and communities on the Burin Peninsula will return to Alert Level 2, effective immediately.
 Public health officials stated that although a source has yet to be determined, the risk of residents in this area contracting COVID-19 is deemed low.

 Health officials announced that as of Monday, November 23, 2021, they have not been able to confirm a source that caused this outbreak.
 Eighty-four confirmed cases was recorded during the investigation.